westonrobot/scout_sdk/README.md

 ## Hardware Interface

 * CAN: full support
-* RS-232: under development
+* RS-232: full support

 A easy and low-cost option to use the CAN interface would be using a Raspberry Pi or Beaglebone board with CAN Hat/Cape.
 The SDK can compile on both x86 and ARM platforms.
 Then you can use whatever interface you prefer (serial, USB, Ethernet etc.) for the communication between the single-board computer and your main PC.

-* Setup CAN-To-USB adapter
+## Setup CAN-To-USB adapter

 The intructions work for stm32f0-based adapter with [candleLight](https://github.com/HubertD/candleLight_fw) firmware on a host computer running Linux.
 (Refer to limitations listed at the bottom for more details.)